 Given an initial query $q_0$ that requires multi-hop retrieval, existing approaches~\cite{shao2023enhancing,trivedi2023interleaving} typically perform iterative retrieval to progressively accumulate evidence for answering the query.
-Different from these methods, \method{} introduces an evolving knowledge graph $G$ as a structured indexing mechanism, which simultaneously supports reasoning, next-query generation and final answer prediction.
+To better anchor these retrieved pieces of evidence in context, \method{} constructs an evolving index to guide LLMs in effectively utilizing the knowledge contained in the retrieved documents.

-At the $t$-th retrieval step, \method{} retrieves a set of relevant documents $D_t$ conditioned on the previous query $q_{t-1}$:
+\textbf{Iterative Retrieval.} At the $t$-th retrieval step, the framework retrieves a set of relevant documents $D_t$ conditioned on the previously refined query $q_{t-1}$:

 where $1 \leq t \leq T$ and $T$ denotes the maximum number of retrieval iterations.
-The evolving graph is then updated by incorporating the newly retrieved documents $D_t$:
+After completing the iterative retrieval process, all retrieved documents are aggregated to form the complete document set:

-where $\mathcal{M}$ denotes the LLM employed for RAG modeling.
-The previous output $o_{t-1}$ consists of the graph $G_{t-1}$, the intermediate reasoning result $R_{t-1}$, and the query $q_{t-1}$.
-Conditioned on the updated graph $G_t$, the retrieved documents $D_t$, and the previous output $o_{t-1}$, the LLM produces an intermediate reasoning result $R_t$ along with the next query $q_t$:
+where $k$ denotes the actual number of retrieval steps performed.
+The LLM then generates the answer $y$ to the original query $q_0$ based on the aggregated document set $\mathcal{D}$: